Keep The Audience On the Edge of Their Seats

 b) Keep the audience excited and focused

-“The audience was very interested and couldn’t stop listening.”
+“The speaker made the audience very interested and they couldn’t stop listening.”

 Answer

-The audience was on the edge of their seats.
+The speaker kept the audience on the edge of their seats.

 ℹ️ Other Useful Pages